WellthCare

-Yes, you absolutely can have healthcare benefits from two different sources, such as your own employer and your spouse's employer.
-This is a common and perfectly legal practice known as dual coverage.
-However, the real question isn't just *if* you can-it's *whether you should*.
-Understanding how dual coverage works, how it coordinates with other plans, and how it impacts your costs and benefits is critical to making a smart financial and health decision.
+Yes, you can have healthcare benefits from two sources, like your own job and your spouse's.
+It's common and called dual coverage.
+But the real question isn't if you can—it's if you should.
+Understanding how dual coverage works, how it coordinates with other plans, and how it impacts your costs and benefits helps you make a smart decision.

 How Dual Coverage Works: The Coordination of Benefits (COB) Rule

-When you are covered by more than one health plan, the insurers use a set of industry-standard rules called Coordination of Benefits (COB) to determine which plan pays first and which pays second.
-This prevents you from collecting more than 100% of your medical costs-you can’t “profit” from having two plans.
+When you're covered by more than one health plan, the insurers use rules called Coordination of Benefits (COB) to decide which plan pays first and which pays second.
+This prevents you from collecting more than 100% of your medical costs—you can't profit from having two plans.
 The primary plan pays its share first, up to its benefit limits.
-Then, the secondary plan may pay some or all of the remaining balance, subject to its own rules and deductibles.
+Then the secondary plan may pay some or all of the remaining balance, subject to its own rules and deductibles.

 Who Pays First?

-The COB rules generally follow a "birthday rule" or a "gender rule" for dependents, but for you as an employee with your own plan and a spouse's plan, it works like this:
+Generally, COB follows a birthday or gender rule for dependents, but for you with your own plan and a spouse's plan, it works like this:

 • Your own employer’s plan is always the primary payer for your own medical expenses.